IgnatiusHarry/Tourism-Causal/README.md

-# Regional Tourism Dynamics in Indonesia: A Spatial and Fixed Effect Analysis of Economic Performance and Unemployment in 34 Provinces (2018-2020)
+# The Impact of Tourism Development on Regional Economic Performance and Unemployment: A Panel Data Analysis of Indonesian Provinces (2018-2020)

 **Abstract**